sparrovv/notes/posts/20200828_unloading_data_from_snowflake_in_ruby/README.md

   --result-set
 ```

 I ran a quick comparison.
-I unloaded 1M of records from the same table, and measured the time.
+I unloaded 1M of records from the same table and measured the time.

-The difference was marginal in favour of the approach 2.0 where it streamed files from the stage.
+The difference was marginal in favour of approach 2.0 where it streamed files from the stage.

 ### Approach 3.0 - ruby odbc